 A lot of singers think that if they cry while they are singing that it is a negative thing, the truth is that this is a two-edged sword.
 On one hand, if you are crying while you are singing then you can project your emotions while you are singing which is a big plus.
 On the other hand, if you cry so hard that it starts impacting your performance and your voice then it will definitely be a negative thing.

-Emotional singing doesn’t always lead to crying, but when it does it can be extremely powerful.
-If you are heading a tear or two then it won’t affect your voice, but if you start crying uncontrollably than you won’t be able to sing correctly.
-A lot of singers struggle to sing emotionally, but there are some that simply let loose their emotions and that is the time when they start crying uncontrollably, and if you have ever seen a singer do that on stage than you noticed how awkward it is.
+Emotional singing doesn’t mean crying, but when it does it can be extremely powerful.
+If you are shedding a tear or two then it won’t affect your voice, but if you start crying uncontrollably then you won’t be able to sing correctly.
+A lot of singers struggle to sing emotionally, but there are some that simply let loose their emotions and that is the time when they start crying uncontrollably, and if you have ever seen a singer do that on stage then you noticed how awkward it is.

 As a singer, your main goal is to entertain and to provoke a reaction from your audience.
-If you are singing a sad song than you want your audience to feel the sadness if you are singing a joyful and upbeat song than you want your audience to feel happy.
-This is why some singers are so poplar at concerts, while others who are still famous singers but they simply do not attack a crowd as they are not singing emotionally.
+If you are singing a sad song then you want your audience to feel the sadness, if you are singing a joyful and upbeat song then you want your audience to feel happy.
+This is why some singers are so popular at concerts, while others who are still famous singers but they simply do not attract a crowd as they are not singing emotionally.

 For other singers, the stage fright manifests in crying, and this is extremely hard to watch.
 The problem with stage fright is that you have to get on stage in front of people to experience it and with time, you will get over it.
 Simply put you have to take the plunge, most singers never have the chance to sing on a stage, and you shouldn’t throw it away just because you are afraid.
 Stage fright can be also present if you have to sing in front of your family, if you want to get over this then check out my recent article Fear of singing in front of family ( How to get over it? ).

 Memories can bring out a lot in a person, from pure happiness to pure misery and sadness.
-There are some songs which are excellent at doing this, and if you sing them then odds are that you will start crying while you are singing.
+There are some songs that are excellent at doing this, and if you sing them then odds are that you will start crying while you are singing them.
 Songs that bring back some memories are excellent for making the audience feel those memories, the memories can be personal or something that happened in the past and everybody knows about it.

 Generally speaking, there are two types of memories, sad and happy, the bad news is that even happy memories can make you cry while you are singing.
 Often times you will see singers who close their eyes while they are singing, they do this because they want to feel the memories, which will help them to project their emotions a lot better.